Outreach & Partnerships

 Through our outreach efforts and partnerships, we put our faith into action through service to others.
 Our church actively supports a wide variety of outreach activities around the world, across the nation and in our own backyard.
 These activities include efforts to provide food and affordable housing to area families in need; refugee-resettlement and immigration-assistance programs; and vibrant spiritual partnerships with nonprofit organizations and other churches.

-We operate one of the largest sites in Southeastern Connecticut for the Shoreline Food Pantries and Soup Kitchens.
-Every Saturday morning, church volunteers serve hot meals to people in need in our Fellowship Hall and distribute groceries from the Food Pantry located in the basement of our Meetinghouse.
-As a result of the pandemic, we have temporarily suspended the operations of our soup kitchen, but we’re still assisting between 60 and 70 families a week through the Food Pantry.
-Each family receives about 45 pounds of food donated either by congregation and community members, or by local farms and companies, including Smith’s Acres of Niantic, White Gate Farm in East Lyme, Big Y and Stop & Shop.
-To volunteer for the Food Pantry, please send an email to firstname.lastname@example.org.
+We operate one of the pantries in The Shoreline Soup Kitchens and Pantries.
+Every Saturday morning, church volunteers distribute groceries in the Fellowship Hall of the Parish House from 8:30 – 10:30 am.
+Each family receives about 40 pounds of food donated either by congregation and community members, or by local farms and food banks, including Smith’s Acres of Niantic, White Gate Farm in East Lyme, Big Y and Stop & Shop.
+To volunteer for the Food Pantry, please send an email to email@example.com.

 Our church has a long history of supporting efforts to provide affordable housing here in Old Lyme and around the world.
 Here are some of the highlights of our work: